rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

    }
 }
 ```

-Verify that these 3 values match your expectation.

 If the user is not authorized you will receive an `HTTP 403 Forbidden` result with error information: